A Basic SISO Exmaple.

 The prefilte ris now designed.
 To view the closed loop time response with ,

-the command clmag(des,G,1)
+the command clmag(des,G,1) is used.

 show(spec2,'freq')